hunterwk/hedgenight/README.md

 2. Provision a Mongo Database (MongoDB Atlas provides a free sandbox cluster)
 3. Add `SERVER_SECRET` and `MONGODB_URI` to the Heroku config.
 4. Go back and click "Deploy"

+###

+NPM RUN SEED to build a user record with notes data.